Alberton Football Netball League: 2010–2020: League Demise

 The last round of the 2010 season saw Yarram defeat Tarwin.
 However, this result was subsequently reversed and the win awarded to Tarwin by the Victorian Country Football League (VCFL) after it was discovered that Yarram had fielded an unregistered player under another identity.
 Yarram club president, Paul Clavorino, claimed that the player didn't have any impact on the result.
-The result didn't have any affect for Yarram's finals aspirations as by this point in the season the club was already out of contention.
+The result didn't have any effect for Yarram's finals aspirations as by this point in the season the club was already out of contention.
 The change in result would impact which teams would play each other in the first week of finals.
 As a consequence three clubs (Fish Creek, Korumburra-Bena & Tarwin) would end up changing opponents.

 Yarram depart to North Gippsland football league

 In August 2013, Yarram applied to transfer to the North Gippsland Football League (NGFL).
 Their application would stall with an unofficial vote from the NGFL clubs to accept Yarram resulting in a fifty-fifty split.
 Some concerns cited by the NGFL clubs were the reintroduction of a bye, subsequent return to a 20-round season and struggle between clubs for junior footballers.

 In October Yarram appealed to AFL Victoria Country who after considering submissions from the relevant parties overturned the initial decision and allowed Yarram to enter the NGFL beginning with 2014 season.

-This move ended a 67-year affiliation with the Alberton Football League of which Yarram was a founding member.
+This move ended a 68-year affiliation with the Alberton Football League of which Yarram was a founding member.